Police Technology Certificate

 Introduces the student to the Academy, its mission, rules and regulations, and the role and function of the Municipal Police Officers’ Education and Training Commission (MPOETC).
 Law enforcement in Pennsylvania and the PA Criminal Justice System are introduced including history and principles and ethic and moral issues.
 2-0-2

-This course covers physical fitness training and stress management.
-Class emphasis is on physically preparing students to meet the State Police and Training Commission standards for municipal police physical fitness.
-The class promotes development of life-long physical activity.
-1-3-2
+This course covers physical fitness training, stress management & human relations.
+Class emphasis is on physical, preparing students to meet the State Police and Training Commission standards for municipal police physical fitness and promoting effective human interaction.
+The class also promotes development of life-long physical activity.
+1-0-1

 This course covers the use of force and the legal issues involved.
 It also reviews the practical application of tactical self-defense.
-The mechanics of arrest, restraint, and control are reviewed including handcuffing, transporting prisoners, custody of the mentally ill, booking and lockup, booking and lockup of juveniles, and special problems.
-1-6-3
+1-0-1

 Second Semester - 18 credits

 This course will focus on the officer as the first responder, how to secure the crime scene, interviewing/interrogation, identifying and collecting evidence, and the identification of suspects.
 Various crimes will be discussed.
-Report writing and note taking as well as courtroom testimony and demeanor will be reviewed.
-2-6-4
+3-0-3